vacationlabs/haskell-webapps/doc/db-mappings.md

 ## Overview

-In this section we will configure the DB<=>Haskell mapping for two related tables:
+In this section we will configure the DB<=>Haskell mapping for the following table:

 * `tenants` - the master table of "tenants" in a typical multi-tenant SaaS app.
 You can think of a tenant as a "company account", where no two company accounts share any data.
-* `users` - the master table of "users".

 At the end of the mapping process, we would like to have a schema as close to the following, as possible.